huwred/UmbracoTagManager/Umbraco Tag Manager/README.md

 5. Ability to move all tagged nodes to another tag - useful in cases of spelling mistakes, cleaning up tags, etc.
 6. Links to content and media where tag is used.

-# Tag List
+## Tag List
-Merged my own Tag Lister package, CommnTag picker control.
+A new DataType for multiselecting from a list of common Tags.